icann/test-root/README.md

 ## Future features

-* The root zone is now always signed with one ZSK; this could be more flexible.

 * Add algorithims other than RSA.

 * The zone that is used for the root server naming should be signed like .net is signed.